ilianrusev/react-refresher/README.md

 <h1> This app is made for learning purposes and to refresh my react knowledge</h1>

+<h3>You can check the app <a href="https://ilianrusev.github.io/react-refresher/">HERE</a></h3>

+//This app may not fully work at some time and the reason is that I'm using FREE Firebase Realtime Database which can be expired

 ## Available Scripts

 In the project directory, you can run: